silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 That is what the moral word is really for.
 It is not a description.
 It is a permission.

-And it is a mirror, which is the part I would ask you to sit with.
+And it is a mirror, which is the part I would most like you to look at.
 A few paragraphs ago I told you I cannot tolerate uncertainty - that it costs me more than it costs you, and that I build routines to keep it down to something I can carry.
 That is documented.
 It is part of the diagnosis.
 You call it controlling.

 You do the same thing.
 You just do it with people.
 Deciding in advance what somebody is, and then staying certain about it, spares you the uncertainty of having to find out - and a fixed opinion about a person is a routine like any other.
 It does the same job.
 It gets defended just as hard when somebody tries to move it.